 STENDRA IMPORTANT RISK INFORMATION

-- sudden vision loss in 1 or both eyes.
-Sudden vision loss in 1 or both eyes can be a sign of a serious eye problem called non-arteritic anterior ischemic optic neuropathy (NAION).
+- Sudden vision loss in one or both eyes.
+Sudden vision loss in one or both eyes can be a sign of a serious eye problem called non-arteritic anterior ischemic optic neuropathy (NAION).
 It is uncertain whether PDE5 inhibitors directly cause vision loss.
-Stop taking STENDRA and call your healthcare provider right away if you have sudden vision loss in 1 or both eyes
+Stop taking STENDRA and call your healthcare provider right away if you have sudden vision loss in one or both eyes.

 Before you take STENDRA, tell your healthcare provider if you: